 We moved to have the case decided in Federal Court, as opposed to State court and had decided to just go ahead and litigate the case in its entirety in Federal Court in NJ.
 But something happened.
 My attorneys did not file a single page memo as required by Federal Court and the Judge on the case dismissed the case with prejudice, meaning he was not going to give us an opportunity to refile the case.
 Typically a dismissal like this would simple meaning a defaulted filing which would allow the lawsuit to be refiled properly, but this Judge took the step necessary to make sure that we could not on this matter ever access the U.S. District Court of New Jersey.

-I received a call from an investigator that told me Sandra Ware, Max’s girlfriend, went to law school with one of The Federal Judge’s law clerk and he suspected they had met and discussed this matter.
-He further concluded that the law clerk was assigned to this case specifically, would likely have written the order and may have even slipped this by the Judge.
-Some time later Madmitted to me that they had met this Judge many times at Rutgers Law School events.
+I received a call from an investigator that told me Sandra Ware, M’s girlfriend, went to law school with one of The Federal Judge’s law clerk and he suspected they had met and discussed this matter.
+He further concluded that if the law clerk was assigned to this case specifically, the clerk would likely have written the order and may have even slipped this by the Judge.
+Some time later M admitted to me that they had met this Judge many times at Rutgers Law School events.
 I rather doubted that.
 But it is what he said.

 Anyway, I went to the hearing Judge Kugler ordered me to attend.
 Sandra and M were there.
 The law clerk friend was there.
 The US Attorneys office representative was there.
 And during the opening commentary the US Attorney said they were confused as to why they were summoned by the Judge.
 The Judge told them of the letter.
 And further told them that they may be called upon to prosecute me.
-To the US Attorneys credit, he said the their office would not in any way be interested in prosecuting me nor anyone else exercising their right to free speech.
+To the US Attorneys credit, “he said the their office would not in any way be interested in prosecuting me nor anyone else exercising their right to free speech.”
 By then the U.S. Attorney was also aware I had filed a complaint against Judge Kugler.
 In any event there would be no prosecution.
 I met with the U.S. Attorney after court.

 For the next 20 minutes or so Judge Kugler yelled and carried on, dressing me down on every third paragraph.
 He brought his clerks in to the witness the carnage.
 I recognized the clerk in question almost immediately from the photographs provided to my attorney by the aforementioned investigator.
 I said little.
 My attorney of course asked that he recuse himself from this matter, but he did not.
 He explained the inherent conflict and the inappropriateness of the hearing itself.
 And then it was over.
 The Judge asked my attorney to join him in back in Chambers.
 I was asked to join my attorney for lunch down the block a bit and I headed over to the diner and waited for him.

 And a half an hour or so later my attorney did in fact join me and we had an early lunch.
-I was told that my attorney K did a lot of defense work for many of the most notable crime families in the Camden New Jersey and Philadelphia area.
-I knew this before going to the hearing.
-Anyway, during the lunch K told me the Judge had asked that I withdraw the complaint.
+During the lunch K told me the Judge had asked that I withdraw the complaint.
 “Is the Judge willing to reimburse my cost and fees?”, I asked.”You’ve read the letter and it was written assuming the Judge knew nothing of the friendship between Sandra and his clerk and that he should know.”
 Yes that’s true K said…and you aren’t getting your money back.